Adaptive Pairwise Weights for Temporal Credit Assignment: Pairwise Weights for Advantages

-\cutparagraphup \paragraph{An Illustrative Analysis of the Benefit of the PWR Estimator.} Consider the simple-MDP version of the Umbrella problem in Figure~\ref{fig:umbrella}.
+Consider the simple-MDP version of the umbrella problem in Figure~\ref{fig:umbrella}.
 Each episode starts at the leftmost state, $s_{0}$, and consists of $T$ transitions.
 The only choice of action is at $s_0$ and it determines the reward on the last transition.
-A noisy reward $\epsilon$ is sampled for each intermediate transition independently from a distribution with mean $\mathbb{E}[\epsilon]$ and variance $\mathrm{Var}[\epsilon] > 0$.
-By construction, the intermediate rewards are independent of the initial action.
+A noisy reward $\epsilon$ is sampled for each intermediate transition independently from a distribution with mean $\mu$ and variance $\sigma^2 > 0$.
+These intermediate rewards are independent of the initial action.
+We consider the undiscounted setting in this example.
 The expected return for state $s_{0}$ under policy $\pi$ is